runtimeverification/iele-semantics/README.md

 To execute a VM test, run `./vmtest $file` where `$file` is a JSON file containing the specification of the test.
 To execute a Blockchain test, run `./blockchaintest $file` where `$file` is a JSON file containing the specification of the test.

-To execute all currently passing tests, run `make test`.

 To run only the pure-IELE tests, run `make iele-test`.

 For testing the interprocess VM API, first start the vm server